 Reconfigure.io is a platform for programming hardware accelerators from software.
 You can use your existing development tools to write applications in Go, to access the benefits of hardware acceleration – more performance, lower latency, reduced power and space requirements.
 We have both cloud and on-premises platform options, so whatever your situation or use case, we have a platform that will work for you.
 Our software defined chips are fully reprogrammable and our tooling works in line with modern software development practices – CI&CD, Agile etc. – so you can develop and manipulate accelerator designs along with your current workflow.

-FPGA-based hardware acceleration, whilst nothing new, provides significant speed improvements through carrying out many, many tasks in parallel.
-Cost reductions are easily achieved due to the fact that one FPGA can carry out the work of many servers.
-Up until now, the power of the FPGA has been tricky to harness due to the skills and hardware required to take full advantage of their programmability.
-Reconfigure.io allows you to use the skills and tools you have already to program and reprogram FPGAs to fit your business-specific requirements, all from a powerful, convenient and easy to use cloud deployment and management system.
+Our current platforms are based on FPGAs (field programmable gate arrays), which provide significant latency and throughput improvements when compared to using CPUs alone, by carrying out many, many tasks in parallel.
+Cost reductions are easily achieved because one FPGA can carry out the work of many servers.
+Up until now, the power of the FPGA has been tricky to harness due to the skills required to take full advantage of their programmability.
+Reconfigure.io allows you to use the skills and tools you already have to program and reprogram these chips to create accelerators that fit your business-specific requirements.

 Where do I sign up?¶